Anchee/DataScienceGuidedCapstone/README.md

 ### Exploratory Data Analysis

-After some exploratory analysis of the data, we find that there is a big variation between state and ticket price.
-The total number of numerical features included is 28.
-Among the features, from the correlation plot, fastQuads, Runs and Snow Making_ac stand out.
-Of the new features, resort_night_skiing_state_ratioseems the most correlated with ticket price.
-As well as Runs, total_chairs is quite well correlated with ticket price.
+During the exploratory analysis, we identified significant variations between state and ticket prices.
+The dataset contains 28 numerical features.
+Notably, fastQuads, Runs, and Snow Making_ac showed strong correlations.
+The newly engineered feature resort_night_skiing_state_ratio also exhibited a notable correlation with ticket prices.
+Additionally, Runs and total_chairs were relatively well-correlated with ticket prices.

 ### Model Preprocessing with Feature Engineering

-32 features was used in feature engineering.
-Scaling was applied to the data.
+For model preparation, we utilized 32 features in the feature engineering process.
+The data was scaled to ensure numerical stability.

 ### Algorithms Used to Build the Model with Evaluation Metric

-The metrics to measure performance are: R-squared, MAE(Mean absolute error), MSE(Mean squared error)

-A baseline of mean value was created, with a R-squared of 0.
-By using a simple linear regression, we managed to achieve R-squared of over 70%, and mean absolute error 9, which means we are able to estimate the price within 9 dollars of the actual price, and mean_squared_error of 161.
-With grid search, we discovered the best amount of features to include is 8, and the most important one is vertical of the drop.
-Then we used cross-validation to estimate the model, the average performance of test split is consistent with the estimate with an average 63% in r squared, and 11 in MAE.
-Then a random forest model was fit, again cross-validation result yields 71% r squared and 9.5 in MAE.
-Overall, Random Forest seem to be the best model.
-Features that came up important in the model: vertical_drop
-Snow Making_ac
-total_chairs
-fastQuads
-Runs
-LongestRun_mi
-trams
-SkiableTerrain_ac
+The model performance was evaluated using the following metrics: R-squared, Mean Absolute Error (MAE), and Mean Squared Error (MSE).

+A baseline model using the mean value resulted in an R-squared of 0.
+By employing a simple linear regression, we achieved an R-squared of over 70% and a mean absolute error of 9, indicating that price estimates were within $9 of the actual price.
+The mean squared error was 161.

+Through grid search, we determined that the optimal number of features to include in the model is 8, with "vertical_drop" being the most important.
+Cross-validation revealed that the model had an average R-squared of 63% and an average MAE of 11.
+Subsequently, a random forest model was trained and evaluated using cross-validation, resulting in an R-squared of 71% and an MAE of 9.5.
+Overall, the random forest model outperformed others.

+Key features identified as important in the model include: vertical_drop, Snow Making_ac, total_chairs, fastQuads, Runs, LongestRun_mi, trams, and SkiableTerrain_ac.

 ### Winning Model and Scenario Modelling

-Random forest model as the best model.
-Scenarios modelled:
+The winning model was identified as the random forest model based on its superior performance.

+Various scenarios were modeled to analyze their impact on ticket prices:

-Permanently shutting down up to 10 of the least used runs.
-This doesn't impact any other resort statistics. - price was expected to drop 1.71 by the 10th run
+Permanently shutting down up to 10 of the least used runs: Predicted price decrease of $1.71 by the 10th run.
-Increase the vertical drop by adding a run to a point 150 feet lower down but requiring the installation of an additional chair lift to bring skiers back up, without additional snow making coverage - This scenario increases support for ticket price by $1.99.
-Over the season, this could be expected to amount to $3474638
+Increasing the vertical drop by adding a run 150 feet lower down, requiring an additional chair lift: Predicted price increase of $1.99, potentially amounting to $3,474,638 over the season.
-Same as number 2, but adding 2 acres of snow making cover - This scenario increases support for ticket price by $1.99.
-Over the season, this could be expected to amount to $3474638
+Similar to scenario 2, but adding 2 acres of snow making coverage: Predicted price increase of $1.99, potentially amounting to $3,474,638 over the season.
-Increase the longest run by 0.2 mile to boast 3.5 miles length, requiring an additional snow making coverage of 4 acres - This scenario causes no difference in the predicted price.
+Increasing the longest run by 0.2 miles, requiring an additional 4 acres of snow making coverage: No significant difference in the predicted price observed.

 ### Pricing Recommendation